ENIS/MIDA Summer School 2021: “Spoken images of/in Islam: Languages and Translations in Texts and Images”

 The Summer School will also offer PhD and MA students the opportunity to develop research questions for their theses and/or present their research projects by singling out, describing, and analyzing the main semiotic features of Muslim texts and images and the ways they become a mirror, which may passively and actively reflect the mind of the exegete or the reader.
 The aim is to jointly further our knowledge of how translation or interpretation of texts, images or filmic materials affects their original meaning.
 How can we study Muslim texts and images in their different cultural, political, social and religious contexts?
 How are such translations or interpretations received in Islamic societies in different historical contexts?
 Can analytical methods grounded in the study of Western imagery be transferred to the analysis of the visual language in the Middle East and other Muslim regions?

 We are very happy to announce the speakers for the ENIS/MIDA Summer School “Spoken images of/in Islam: Languages and Translations in Texts and Images”.
 This year the speakers are: Helge Daniëls (KU Leuven), Edhem Eldem (Boğaziçi University & College de France), Berfin Emre Cetin (London College of Communication), Christian Junge (Philipps Universität Marburg), Carmen Pérez González (Bergische Universität Wuppertal) and Ali Sonay (Universität Bern).
-More information about their lectures will follow soon.

 Requirements for applications